 Activity associated with individual variability in comprehension

 Our first behavioral PLS examined the relationship between comprehension skill and passage-level processing across the spoken and printed modalities.
 This was done to explore the degree to which individual differences would relate to variation in activation to incoming discourse-level information regardless of modality.
-This approach is motivated by findings suggesting that poor comprehenders show impairments in both reading and listening comprehension at the behavioral level [Catts et al., 2006; Nation et al., 2010](Nation, Cocksey, Taylor, & Bishop, 2010; Catts et al., 2006).
+This approach is motivated by findings suggesting that poor comprehenders show impairments in both reading and listening comprehension at the behavioral level [Catts et al., 2006; Nation et al., 2010].
 This first behavioral analysis identified regions that were modulated by comprehension skill similarly for both modalities, suggesting that some differences related to comprehension skill may be modality-independent.

 Our second behavioral PLS investigated the relationship between reading skill and print processing only across the passage and single-word presentation conditions.
-This analysis was motivated by findings that identify impaired processing in some domains (semantics, morphology) for poor comprehenders at the level of both word and text [Henderson et al., 2013; Nation and Snowling, 1999; Oakhill et al., 2005; Oakhill and Cain, 2012](Nation & Snowling, 1999; Henderson et al., 2013; Oakhill & Cain, 2012; Oakhill et al., 2005).
-More specifically, tasks that tap word-level semantic processing [Henderson et al., 2013; Nation and Snowling, 1999](Nation & Snowling, 1999; Henderson et al., 2013), as well as tasks that tap higher-level semantic integration, such as inference-making [Silva and Cain, 2015](Silva & Cain, 2015) have been shown to be similarly related to comprehension skill.
+This analysis was motivated by findings that identify impaired processing in some domains (semantics, morphology) for poor comprehenders at the level of both word and text [Henderson et al., 2013; Nation and Snowling, 1999; Oakhill et al., 2005; Oakhill and Cain, 2012].
+More specifically, tasks that tap word-level semantic processing [Henderson et al., 2013; Nation and Snowling, 1999], as well as tasks that tap higher-level semantic integration, such as inference-making [Silva and Cain, 2015] have been shown to be similarly related to comprehension skill.
 Findings from this second behavioral analysis found that the relationship between brain activation and reading comprehension skill was similar for both the single-word and passage conditions.
 This suggests that skill-related differences in activation were similar for both our printed word and text processing tasks.